Nowwell/CryptSharp/README.md

 # CryptSharp
-Some Classical and modern ciphers for C#
+Some classical and modern ciphers for C#

 Among the implemented Ciphers are FourSquare, Hill, Vigenere and many others